Akshit98-M/Spotify-Songs-Analysis/README.md

 Using Spotify’s **Spotipy API** and the **current_user_saved_tracks** endpoint, I was able to access my saved/liked songs, a total of 2,709 tracks.
 Before accessing any endpoint, I had to authorize myself to grant the required permissions needed to pull my own data.

 Unfortunately, Spotify has restricted access to several endpoints, including Get Audio Analysis and Get Audio Features, which provide audio details such as acousticness, danceability, energy, valence, and speechiness.
 This is likely because it could allow others to build proprietary recommendation models using Spotify’s data.
-List of all deprecated endpoints as of November 2024: Spotify API Changes
+List of all deprecated endpoints as of November 2024: [Spotify API Changes](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api)

 My project includes various attributes including (but not limited to):
 - Song Name
 - Song Saved Date
 - Song ID
 - Song Popularity
-- Release Date
+- Song's Release Date
 - Artist ID
 - Artist Name
 - Artist Popularity